 This page aims to give our families key information during the Coronavirus pandemic and to provide you with regular updates.

-FROM 8th MARCH, SCHOOL WILL BE FULLY OPEN AND ALL CHILDREN SHOULD ATTEND SCHOOL.
+SCHOOL REMAINS FULLY OPEN AND ALL CHILDREN SHOULD ATTEND SCHOOL.

 What is the Coronavirus and what are the symptoms?